Do you charge a fee?

 Will you do all the marketing for my book?

 No publisher is capable of doing all the marketing for an author.
-You must learn to connect with fans and influencers directly because it is your fans who will buy your books, tell their friends, and ultimately help you pay your bills.
+You must learn to connect with fans and influencers directly, because it is your fans who will buy your books, tell their friends, and ultimately help you pay your bills.

-- Creating and maintaining an author website
+- Creating and maintaining an author website (we can also do this for you at no cost)

-- Creating and maintaining an active email subscriber list
+- Creating and maintaining an active email subscriber list (we can also set this up for you at no cost)

 - Responding to emails and messages from fans

-- Creating regular content for your fans (This could mean more books, blog posts, social media posts, images, videos, interviews, merchandise, etc.)
+- Creating regular content for your fans (this could mean more books, blog posts, social media posts, images, videos, interviews, merchandise, etc.)

 Our standard publishing contract has a five (5) year term and you can renew it if you wish.
 After the contract expires, you will retain all ownership of your work and will be able to republish it as you see fit.
 We do not take all your book rights forever like a traditional publisher.